AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 ### Add HTML5 file type in the content library

 Authors can add HTML5 content as a .zip file to self-paced content.
+The .zip folder should contains an HTML file named `index.html`.
+If there are multiple HTML files, they should all be linked, with the main file named `index.html`.
 Learners can view the HTML5 content in the fluidic player.
 Author can add this HTML5 content to the self-paced module of a course and set the completion criteria.
 Authors can set the criteria for completing the HTML course in one of two ways:

 * The learner can mark it as complete themselves.
 * It will be marked as complete once they launch the course.